import()

 Fi

 Fields to be retrieved.
 All fields will be retrieved by default.
-The sign # is used to represent a field with an ordinal number.
+The sign # is used to represent a field with a sequence number

 type